Ironton Police Department, Ohio

 Patrolman Giles remained paralyzed from the chest down and died as a result of complications of the wound on November 26th, 1988.

-Chief Markel was a U.S. Marine Corps veteran of WWII and had served as Chief of the Ironton Police Department for three years.
+Chief Markel was a U.S. Marine Corps veteran of WWII and had served with the Ironton Police Department for 15 years, three of them as the Chief of Police.
 He was survived by his wife, son, and daughter.

 Bio